Wills, Trusts & Probate

 Frequently Asked Questions About Changing a Will in Rancho Calaveras

-What happens if I change my will incorrectly?
+What happens if changes to my will are not executed correctly?

 How often should I review my will?

-Can I make handwritten changes to my will?
+Should I tell my beneficiaries about changes to my will?